 Perform this step if you are running OnApp 3.3.0 and above.

-For successful migration you need to specify the RabbitMQ credentials.
+For a successful migration, you need to specify the RabbitMQ credentials.
 You can view your RabbitMQ credentials by running the following command:

 /onapp/onapp-rabbitmq/credentials.ymlfrom the RabbitMQ server standalone box, into Control Panel's